-These crops will grow on most soil types provided they are well-textured and can give a fine tilth when cultivated.
-However, it's important to sow on well-drained ground for winter grazing.
-Optimum pH6.2.
+These crops will grow on most soil types provided they are welltextured and can give a fine tilth when cultivated.
+However, it is important to sow on well-drained, dry ground for winter grazing.
+Optimum pH 6.2.

 Fast growing root crops can be sown anytime from spring through till early autumn providing soil moisture is sufficient.
 The slower growing crops such as the Hardy Root Mix, maincrop turnip, swede, fodder beet and kale should be sown in late spring (April - June).